 No one sets out to ‘break’ well-thought-out New Year’s resolutions.
-But what if we told you we have a different perspective on some of the most common New Year goals that might actually improve them, and ultimately make 2019 a year you won’t forget?
+But what if we told you we have a different perspective on some of the most common New Year goals that might actually improve them, and ultimately make the new year one you won’t forget?

 You’re enjoying a life many people envy: existing on the road less traveled, experiencing new things in your home-on-wheels every day.
 Improve this lifestyle by simply…enjoying it!
 Breathe in what this country, and others, have to offer!
 Get out there, and do what you set out to when you decided on this full-time or weekend adventure lifestyle!

-Below are 11 changes you can make to reinvent your RV new years resolutions and truly live a wonderful life in 2019.
+Below are 11 changes you can make to reinvent your RV new years resolutions and truly live a wonderful life this new year.

 1. No Sweets